 First Approach

 The first attempt to solve this problem was to use background substitution on a video.
-First the video would record the background by itself and the subject would move into frame.
-As the subject would move, the detected background would be converted into a blue background.
+First the video recorded the background by itself and then the subject moved into frame.
+As the subject moved, the detected background was converted into a blue background.
 The relevant source code used the OpenCV built in function createBackgroundSubtractorMOG2.

 This source gave us the results shown in Figure 5 above.
-While this is algorithm was fairly good at detecting the background, you can see that the body is still identified as part of the background.
-The next part of this approach was to use facial recognition using Haar Cascades to try to isolate the subject and their corresponding bodies.
+While this algorithm was fairly good at detecting the background, you can see that the body was still identified as part of the background.
+The next part of this approach was to add facial recognition using Haar Cascades to try to isolate the subject and their corresponding bodies.
 Since the Haar Cascasde facial recognition algorithm yields an area that is contained in a square, the area to recognize as the face needed to be converted to a circle or an ellipse to match the subject’s facial features.
 Using facial recognition yielded the photo shown in Figure 6.